matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 key, that client must notify the user about the change before allowing communication between the users to continue.

-Since device key IDs (`ed25519:DEVICE_ID`) as well as master, user-signing and self-signing key IDs (`ed25519:PUBLIC_KEY`) occupy the same namespace, clients must ensure that they use the correct keys when verifying.
+Since device key IDs (`ed25519:DEVICE_ID`) as well as master signing, user-signing and self-signing key IDs (`ed25519:PUBLIC_KEY`) occupy the same namespace, clients must ensure that they use the correct keys when verifying.

 While servers MUST not allow devices to have the same IDs as keys used for cross-signing, a malicious server could construct such a situation, so clients